-Amicus curiae Eagle Forum Education & Legal Defense Fund ("Eagle Forum ELDF") files this brief with the consent of all parties.
-Eagle Forum ELDF is an Illinois nonprofit corporation organized in 1981.
-For over thirty years it has defended principles of limited government and individual liberty, including freedom of religion.
-For the foregoing reasons, Eagle Forum ELDF has a direct and vital interest in the issues presented before this Court.1
+Amicus curiae Eagle Forum Education & Legal Defense Fund ("Eagle Forum") files this brief with the consent of all parties.
+Eagle Forum is an Illinois nonprofit corporation organized in 1981.
+For over thirty years, it has defended principles of limited government and individual liberty, including freedom of religion.
+In her capacity as President of Eagle Forum, Phyllis Schlafly is a longtime member and supporter of cross-appellant Legatus.
+For the foregoing reasons, Eagle Forum has a direct and vital interest in the issues presented before this Court.1